Nabhag8848/lyo/README.md

 ## Product and pricing

 Plans, credit bundles, and customer-facing copy should match **[lyo.fashion](https://lyo.fashion)**.
 This README stays technical; marketing and legal pages live in `apps/lyo-website` and on the live site.

-## License

-MIT — see `package.json` / repository license file if present.